gauravbhand1611/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/returns/returns.md

 ### Preventing Duplicate Return Syncs to NetSuite

 HotWax Commerce OMS syncs all order data to NetSuite, to maintain accurate record-keeping across systems.
 However, web return orders follow a specific process, these return orders are synced to NetSuite from HotWax’s Integration Platform, while the OMS creates return records only after they are completed in Shopify.
-This raises an important questions: how does HotWax prevent duplicate return orders in **NetSuite?**
+This raises an important questions: **how does HotWax prevent duplicate return orders in NetSuite?**

-- To address this, HotWax identifies returns initiated in Loop and prevents them from being synced again, as they are already present in NetSuite.
-When downloading returns from Shopify, HotWax reads the order notes added by Loop and tags the return order with the return channel identifier LOOP_RETURN_CHANNEL.

-- By storing returns channel as LOOP_RETURN_CHANNEL, HotWax accurately identifies returns that originated from Loop and excludes them from the regular sync process.
+To address this, HotWax identifies returns initiated in Loop and prevents them from being synced again, as they are already present in NetSuite.
+When downloading returns from Shopify, HotWax reads the order notes added by Loop and tags the return order with the return channel identifier `LOOP_RETURN_CHANNEL`.
+This allows HotWax to recognize Loop-initiated returns and exclude them from the sync process, avoiding duplication in NetSuite.

 ***